lukeshay/lukeandjadi.com/README.md

 - [Clerk](https://clerk.dev/)
 - [TailwindCSS](https://tailwindcss.com/)

-This is not intended to be reused by others but it certainly can with some modification.
+This is not intended to be reused by others, but it certainly can with some modification. g

-## Database Migrations

-Currently, these are not working in CI and I cannot figure out why.
-Here are the steps to run database migrations.

-1. `MIGRATION_DSN=$MIGRATION_DSN_ENV make schema-migrate`